 Custodial Credit Risk - Custodial credit risk is the risk that in the event of bank failure, the School's deposits may not be returned to it.
 The School does not have a formal policy regarding custodial credit risk.
 The deposits are insured by the FDIC up to \$250,000 per entity.
-At June 30, 2018, the School's cash balance was not in excess of FDIC coverage.
+At June 30, 2019, the School's cash balance was \$283,050 in excess of FDIC coverage.
+The School has no history of loss due to exceeding coverage limitations.